Scroll.in’s Aarefa Johari wins 2021-22 Journalism for an Equitable Asia Merit Award

 Scroll.in reporter Aarefa Johari on Tuesday won the 2021-22 Journalism for an Equitable Asia Merit Award for her article on Jharkhand women workers.
 The award was given by research institute Asia Centre and non-profit group Oxfam.

-Johari won the award for her story titled “The migrant workers who never went back”, which is a part of Scroll.in’s Common Ground series.
+Johari won the award for her story titled, “The migrant workers who never went back”, which is a part of Scroll.in’s Common Ground series.

 The story details how the countrywide lockdown imposed in March 2020 to combat the coronavirus pandemic broke the spirits of Jharkhand women, who had migrated for work, dreaming of independent lives.